smourier/DirectNAot/README.md

 # DirectN AOT
 100% C# interop code for .NET Core 9+ : DXGI, WIC, DirectX 9 to 12, Direct2D, Direct Write, Direct Composition, Media Foundation, WASAPI, CodecAPI, GDI, Spatial Audio, DVD, Windows Media Player, UWP DXInterop, WinUI3, etc.

-This is an AOT-friendly version of [DirectN](https://github.com/smourier/DirectN).
+This is an AOT-friendly version of [DirectN](https://github.com/smourier/DirectN) (with zero reference to it).
 Aimed at 64-bit (ARM, AMD) targets (doesn't mean it won't work for x86 targets, but it may not work for ambiguous types).
 Only for .NET Core 9 and beyond, it won't work for version below 8 nor with .NET Framework.

 **.NET 8 is not supported anymore as it has a dreadful bug https://github.com/dotnet/runtime/issues/96901 the causes crashes** (can someone explain to me why the fix has not been ported back to .NET 8? as far as I know).

 It's always a work in progress although it's been fairly stable now.
 If you want to discuss how, where, why, just create an issue.

-* **DirectN** is the AOT-friendly version of DirectN.
+* **DirectN** is the core project which contains all interop code and is 99% generated.
-* **DirectN.Extensions** is a set of utilities that are not mandatory, but super useful for programming with DirectN (and COM and interop in general).
+* **DirectN.Extensions** is a set of utilities that are not mandatory, but super useful for programming with DirectN (and Windows, COM and interop in general).
 * **DirectN.InteropBuilder.Cli** is the tool that generates code in DirectN.
 Contrary to the original DirectN project, this tool is open source, and based on the linked [Win32InteropBuilder](https://github.com/smourier/Win32InteropBuilder) generic project.

 So, DirectN has now been split into two projects: the interop code in one project, and the utilities, add-ons and extensions code in another project.

-You don't have to use the extensions, but it's much easier to use them.
+You don't have to use the extensions, but it's muuuuuuch easier to use them.
 The reason Extensions is separated from DirectN is more an engineering reason.
 The new COM Roslyn/.NET source generator at work here is very slow on ~8000 source-generated classes (since COM interop is not builtin in CLR anymore), so the DirectN project is just very difficult to work directly with in Visual Studio.

 The key points that drive how code is generated and built:
 * Although Win32InteropBuilder is totally generic, the goal for **DirectN** is still to create built-in interop code for modern media & graphics Windows (cross-platform is *not* a target) technologies only: